Can I change my mind after listing my home for sale and signing a listing agreement?

 Short answer: Yes, probably.

-But, the full answer depends on many different variables.
+But the full answer depends on many different variables.
 Your next steps will depend on where you are in the process.
-For example, if you have listed your home and already have a contract from a buyer, you will most likely need to consult a real estate attorney before making any moves.
+For instance, if you have listed your home and have a buyer’s contract, you’ll likely need to consult a real estate attorney to understand the implications of deciding not to sell your house.

-The information below is to help home sellers who have listed their home for sale and signed a listing agreement with a realtor.
-But, decided to not to sell before a contract has been executed with the buyer.
+However, the information below is to help home sellers who have listed their home for sale and signed a listing agreement with a realtor.
+But, decided not to sell before a contract has been executed with the buyer.

 Changing your mind after the listing agreement